scalatra/scalatra-website/guides/http/authentication.md

 Multiple strategies can be registered with Scentry - for example, you could write a `CookieStrategy`, a `UserPasswordStrategy`, and a `MyBasicAuthStrategy`.

-Scentry will cascade, attempting to log in a user with each strategy, until either the user is authenticated or all available strategies are exhausted.
+Scentry will cascade through the strategies, attempting to log in a user with each strategy, until either the user is authenticated or all available strategies are exhausted.

-You can either register strategies in controller code, like so:
+You can register strategies in controller code, like so:

 ```scala
 override protected def registerAuthStrategies = {